A multi-asset, agent-based approach applied to DeFi lending protocol modelling: Model

 \subsection{Hard Parametric Constraints}

 The model just described presents large amounts of complexity resulting from the many free parameters that can be included.
 Their interactions and effects are generally non-trivial and only analyzable through extensive simulation efforts.
-However, some general hard constraints can be placed on two parameters in the system: the liquidation LTV $\mathrm{LTV}^{liq}_k$, and the net fees $inc_j+\sigma_{j,i}(a^k_j)$ paid.
+However, some general hard constraints can be placed on two parameters in the system: the liquidation LTV $\mathrm{LTV}^{liq}_k$, and the net fees $inc_j$ paid to liquidators.

-As discussed, when a user's LTV crosses their liquidation threshold $\mathrm{LTV}_k>\mathrm{LTV}^{liq}_k$, liquidators become incentivized to liquidate a portion of their positions to sanitize their LTV health.
-This however requires that the LTV of the user will invariably decrease as a result of liquidations:
+As discussed, when a user's LTV crosses their liquidation threshold $\mathrm{LTV}_k>\mathrm{LTV}^{liq}_k$, liquidators become incentivized to liquidate a portion of their positions to sanitize their LTV.
+This however requires that the LTV of the user must invariably decrease as a result of liquidations: